Commands

 • Compare the content of files

-In comm output first the columns.
-Represents unique lines for the first file, the second column the unique lines for the second file, and the third column the lines both share
+The first column of comm output represents unique lines for the first file, the second column represents the unique lines for the second file, and the third column represents the lines that both share

-• Shows the content of a file with replacements on the output
+• Shows the content of a file with replacements in the output

 • Format the output in columns